autisticjane/mytcg-rewards-gens/README.md

 In other words, if your deck list is set up to have a `released` and `unreleased` dropdown instead of using an upcoming table and a released cards table, you will not be able to use this randomizer.

-### Custom styling
+## Custom styling
 Include the provided CSS file in your header, or add the styling to your `style.css`.
+The randomizers will function without this, they just might not look as pretty.

 Add this line to your header, between the ``<head>`` and ``</head>`` tags, somewhere under the ``</title>`` tag.